Manmadedrummer/Morza-Island-Araxia-Server/README.md

 Special thanks to NotCoffee418 and RStijin for the custom maps.
 - [NotCoffee418's Custom Maps](https://github.com/NotCoffee418/Custom-Maps): Custom Zones for World of Warcraft 3.3.5a by RStijn
+- The maps and the patch for this area can be downloaded on his github [this link](https://github.com/NotCoffee418/Custom-Maps/blob/master/patch-Z.MPQ) and follow the instructions provided in the project documentation.

 Special thanks to the others that helped me get this off the ground and helping along the way.
 - Volek, Houston, Ragestriker, Xonxy, and Veggie.